Zabrze: Interwar period

-World War Two
+World War II

-During World War II, in 1941 the German administration requisitioned church property, in which it removed Polish symbols and memorabilia.
+During World War II, in 1941 the German authorities requisitioned church property and removed Polish symbols and memorabilia.
 Church bells were confiscated for war purposes in 1942.
-The Germans established three forced labour subcamps of the Stalag VIII-B/344 prisoner-of-war camp in the city, two of which operated in the local coal mines, and also a subcamp of Auschwitz III was located there.
-Another subcamp of Stalag VIII-B/344 (E51) was operated at a coal mine in the present-day Mikulczyce district.
+The Germans also established three forced labour subcamps of the Stalag VIII-B/344 prisoner-of-war camp in the city, two of which operated in the local coal mines, and one subcamp of Auschwitz III was also located there.
+Another subcamp of Stalag VIII-B/344 (E51) operated at a coal mine in the present-day Mikulczyce district.

-In January 1945, the Soviets captured the city and afterwards deported some inhabitants to the Soviet Union, while most of the German inhabitants were expelled west in accordance to the Potsdam Agreement.
+On 24 January 1945, the city was captured by the Red Army.
+According to historian Andrzej Hanich, around 100 inhabitants were killed during and after the takeover.
+Some inhabitants were later deported to the Soviet Union, and others were resettled west in accordance with the Potsdam Agreement.

 Contemporary history

 Following World War II, according to the Potsdam Agreement the city was handed over to Poland in 1945 and the town's name was changed to the historic Zabrze on 19 May 1945.
 The first post-war mayor of Zabrze was Paweł Dubiel, pre-war Polish activist and journalist in Upper Silesia, prisoner of the Dachau and Mauthausen concentration camps during the war.
 The pre-war Polish inhabitants of the region, who formed the majority of the city's population in 1948, were joined by Poles expelled from former eastern Poland annexed by the Soviet Union.
+Moreover, Polish settlers from the central part of Poland also settled in Zabrze.

 The city limits were largely expanded in 1951, by including Mikulczyce, Rokitnica, Grzybowice, Makoszowy, Kończyce and Pawłów as new districts.
 New neighbourhoods were built from the 1950s to 1990s.
 In 1948, Górnik Zabrze football club was founded, which won its first Polish championship in 1957, and soon became the pride of the city as one of the most successful clubs in Poland.
+Zabrze was administratively part of the Katowice Voivodeship until 1998.